Two full-days of learning the PLAY Project principles, methods, and techniques.

 Identify and address example challenges of parents of children such as family dynamics, professional boundaries, and child’s diagnosis of ASD

-Certificates of attendance will be issued to all participants at the completion of the course.
+Certificates of attendance for the Two- Day Intensive workshop will be issued to all participants at the completion of the course.

 Parent and Student Rate: Limited discounted parent/ student rates are available!
 Please contact firstname.lastname@example.org with details.